3 Website Design Takeaways

-Here are 3 of my key takeaways from the undertaking.
+Here are 3 of my key takeaways from a recent website design.

 1. Poor planning results in poor design.